zshi0616/zshi0616.github.io/_pages/about.md

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Two papers *DeepCell: Self-Supervised Multiview Fusion for Circuit Representation Learning* and *MMCircuitEval: A Comprehensive Multimodal Circuit-Focused Benchmark for Evaluating LLMs* were accepted by International Conference on Computer-Aided Design (ICCAD).
-- *2025.04*: &nbsp;🎉🎉 Our paper *DynamicSAT: Dynamic Configuration Tuning for SAT Solving* was accepted by International Conference on Principles and Practice of Constraint Programming (CP).
+- *2025.05*: &nbsp;🎉🎉 Our paper *DynamicSAT: Dynamic Configuration Tuning for SAT Solving* was accepted by International Conference on Principles and Practice of Constraint Programming (CP).
 The paper received excellent reviews, including two perfect scores (5/5/4 out of 5).
 - *2025.04* &nbsp;👉👉 My poster of my PhD topic **Large Circuit Model: Towards AI-Native EDA Methodology** was accpeted by Design Automation Conference (DAC) PhD Forum with 1,000$ travel grant support.
 - *2025.02*: &nbsp;🎉🎉 Our paper *Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving* was accepted by Design Automation Conference (DAC).
 - *2025.01*: &nbsp;🎉🎉 Our paper *DeepSeq2: Enhanced Sequential Circuit Learning with Disentangled Representations* [Link](https://arxiv.org/abs/2411.00530) was nominated as **Best Paper** in Asia and South Pacific Design Automation Conference (ASPDAC).